CFPB Barred, For Now, From Naming Company Under Investigation

 The United States Court of Appeals for the Second Circuit recently certified three questions to the New York Court of Appeals for guidance on who may be held liable under N.Y.
 Exec.
 Law § 296(15) of the New York State Human Rights Law (“NYSHRL”).
 See Griffin v.
 Sirva, 835 F.3d 283 (2d Cir.
 2016).
 Section 296(15) creates liability for violations of Article 23-a of New York’s Corrections Law, which prohibits discrimination based on a criminal conviction, unless the person deciding takes certain factors into account, such as:

-- the nature and gravity of an applicant’s criminal conviction;
+- the nature and gravity of an candidate’s criminal conviction;

 - its bearing, if any, on the specific responsibilities of the job sought;